Probably-Jay/Probably-Jay.github.io/docs/_posts/2023-05-30-Firelight.md

 in only a couple of days.
 I had only written in C# a handful of times since first learning the language during my NC with with [*XNA MonoGame*](https://www.monogame.net).

+My role in this project was mostly gameplay programming, writing the logic for the main *warmth* mechanic in the game, player movement, as well as designing the layout of the level.
+I also took the chance to dip my toe in other disciplines, writing the story and dialogue, and recording the sound effects used thought the game.
+This turned out to be great practice in using teammate’s modules, implementing dialogue in the module written by my partner.

 ````csharp
 protected override IEnumerator ChatCoroutine()